MCP Tools Reference¶

 Input:

-audience_id(string) — the Audience the Process belongs to.process_id(string) — the Process to read.
+audience_id(string) — the Audience the Question belongs to.question_token(string) — the Question's token, taken fromlist_questions.

 ask¶